Understanding the Gender of Croatian Nouns for English Speakers

 - Nouns ending in -o or -e are usually neuter.

-Why Gender Matters in Croatian
+Why is Gender Important in Croatian?

-Examples of Croatian Nouns with Their Genders
+Examples of Croatian Nouns by Gender

 Tips for English Speakers Learning Croatian Noun Genders